-There is so much in the Indonesian seas that is worth discovering, secluded atolls, otherworldly sea creatures, huge coral formations and crystalline waters.
+There is so much in the Indonesian seas that is worth discovering, secluded atolls, otherworldly sea creatures, huge coral formations, and crystalline waters.
 You don’t even need a diving license.

 1. Cape Kri, Raja Ampat

 This west Indonesian archipelago contains more marine bio-diversity than anywhere else in the world – more fish, more corals.
-Slip into the temperature waters of Raja Ampat’s beloved dive site.
+Slip into the temperature waters of Raja Ampat’s favorite dive site.
 Cape Kri.
 Located about 50 kilometers north of Sorong amidst two large resorts on Kri Island, Cape Kri has long been known as one of the best dive sites in the world.
 But not many know that it is also ideal for snorkeling.
-Fin your way off the powder-white beach and discover schools of colorful fish.
+Find your way off the powder-white beach and discover schools of colorful fish.
 Once you get past the initial awe, this experience lacks no surprises.
-The ver fortune might even encounter one of the five species of gigantic Queensland groper, reputed to be as big as as small cars.
+The ver fortune might even encounter one of the five species of gigantic Queensland groper, reputed to be as big as small cars.

 The waters that surround Raja Ampat have been confirmed by experts to have the most diverse marine life with thousands of fish species, six species of sea turtles and at least 450 species of coral, Even the Caribbean Islands have only up to 70 species.
-And during certain season, you might also meet much bigger marine mammals, like whales.
+And during certain seasons, you might also meet much bigger marine mammals, like whales.

-The coral Triangle is where all the marine life can be found.
-The triangle links the waters of Philippines to Bali to the Solomon Islands.
+The Coral Triangle is where all the marine life can be found.
+The triangle links the waters of the Philippines to Bali to the Solomon Islands.
 Kri itself is at the heart of the triangle and is home to more than 3,000 species of reef fish and around 75% of the global coral reefs.

 2. Pink Beach, Komodo Island